 By the end of the course, the attendee should be able to recognize common lesions, exudates,

-form a morphologic diagnosis and perform an avian and exotic animal necropsy.
+form a morphologic diagnosis and perform a small animal necropsy.

-This course consists of one (1) 2-hour Real Time Sessions, supplemental library materials,
+This course consists of one (1) 2-hour Real Time Sessions with audio for questions and answers,

-interactive message board discussions, and a mandatory end-of-course test.
+supplemental library materials, interactive message board discussions, and a mandatory